olinsnow/olinsnow.github.io/_pages/index.md

 The goal of the Olin Clean Snowmobile team is to reduce emissions and noise and increase performance in a production snowmobile.
 We will ultimately compete with other teams participating in the SAE Clean Snowmobile Challenge.
 Team members will learn valuable skills regarding mechanical and electrical engineering, sustainability, and business.

 ### Members
 Team membership is open to any current Olin College student.
 Our members have a wide range of backgrounds and enter with a variety of skills.
-We are actively recruiting new members and we would love for you to join us!
+We are actively recruiting new members, and we would love for you to join us!